- What does a short-haired Dachshund look like?

 A brisk 15-minute walk two to four times a day is a great way to keep your Doxie moving and keep them in shape.
 Letting them run around the backyard and playing fetch is another great way for them to get their exercise.
 Some people even install sand pits for their Doxie to dig in so the yard does not get excavated.

-Avoid strenuous activities that could put a strain on your short haired Dachshund’s back.
-Limit the amount of stairs they have to climb and do not have them do many jumps that may jar their vertebrates.
+Avoid strenuous activities that could put a strain on your short-haired Dachshund’s back.
+Limit the number of stairs they have to climb and do not have them do many jumps that may jar their vertebrates.

 Grooming and Shedding